 Reserve Fees and Wilderness Levy

-Trail equipment we provide: a blow-up mattress, pillow, bivvy bag, fold-up chair, ground sheet, gas cooker, pot, mug, cutlery, 1l water bottle, dry bag, toilet paper, and matches.
+Trail equipment included – blow up mattress, pillow, bivvy bag, fold up chair, ground sheet, gas cooker, pot, mug, cutlery, 1l water bottle, dry bag, toilet paper and matches.

 Visas if required